abhi3700/My_Learning_DeFi/concepts/README.md

 - Liquidity: used in place of 'fund'
 - Market Maker or Liquidity Pool: funder who can deposit money into liquidity pool
-- Liquidity Pool (LP): paird of tokens collected
+- Liquidity Pool (LP): pair of tokens collected
 - [More](https://www.gemini.com/cryptopedia/explore#de-fi)
 - Liquidity Providers (LPs): addresses providing liquidity to pool reserves.